TikTok Stats Roundup

 - According to Google Play Store statistics, the app was downloaded 9 million times in October 2018 alone.
 (Google Play, 2019)

 - Apple users in the United States downloaded TikTok 6.8 million times in March 2020 on iOS devices like the Apple iPhone and iPad from the Apple App Store.
 (Statista, 2020)

 - TikTok was downloaded 68 million times in October 2018, making it the world’s third most downloaded application.
 (Business of Apps, 2019)

-- In China, the Douyin app reports an average of 500 million monthly active users, 50% of which use the app daily.
-(FBIC Group, 2019)
+- In China, the Douyin app reports an average of 400 million monthly active users, 50% of which are active daily users.
+(Technode, 2018)